Disclosure and Agreement for Certificates of Deposit

 D. Applicable Law

 Your deposit relationship with us is governed primarily by this Agreement.
 It is also governed by the laws of the United States, the rules and regulations of the Board of Governors of the Federal Reserve System and various Federal Reserve Banks, the rules and regulations of applicable bank regulators and other governmental agencies, and the laws of the state where your account resides.
-Your account is deemed to "reside" in the State where our branch at which your account was originally opened is located, which may or may not be the state of which you are a resident.
-Accounts opened on line will be deemed to reside in the State of Kansas.
+Your account is deemed to "reside" in the state where our branch at which your account was originally opened is located, which may or may not be the state of which you are a resident.
+Accounts opened online will be deemed to reside in the state of Kansas.
 If any terms of this Agreement are found to be in violation of, or restricted by, applicable laws, those terms will be construed to conform to such law, but the rest of this Agreement will not be affected by such laws, and will remain in full force and effect.

 (back to top)